francesco-ficarola/cerberus/README.md

 <img  src="https://img.shields.io/badge/Python-3.8-blue">  <img  src="https://img.shields.io/badge/Licence-MIT-yellowgreen">

-**Cerberus is another basic stressing tool simulating DDoS attacks, written in Python.**
+**Cerberus is another basic stressing tool simulating HTTP (GET/POST) DDoS attacks, written in Python.**

 You may use Cerberus for educational purposes or for testing the robusteness of your IT infrastructure and your web applications resilience.
 These kind of tests allows you to further fine-tune your security posture.